 “A refreshing, imaginative take on a cyberpunk future, filled with wickedly cool technology and unraveling intrigue!” –Xiran Jay Zhao, #1 New York Times bestselling author of Iron Widow and Zachary Ying and the Dragon Emperor

 Sylvia Liu grew up with books and daydreams in Caracas, Venezuela.
 Once an environmental attorney protecting the oceans, she now spins stories for children, inspired by high tech, ghost crabs, and strong girls.
 Sylvia lives in Virginia with her family and a very fluffy cat.

-Tags: Middle Grade, Dystopian, Science Fiction, Speculative Fiction/SFF, BIPOC
+Tags: Middle Grade, Dystopian, Science Fiction, Speculative Fiction/SFF, STEM, BIPOC